Bolza-like surfaces in the Thurston set

 \section{Abstract}

 A surface in the Teichm\"uller space, where the systole function admits its maximum, is called a maximal surface.
-For genus two, a unique maximal surface exists, which is called the Bolza surface, whose systolic geodesics give a triangulation of the surface.
+For genus two, a unique maximal surface exists, which is called the Bolza surface, whose systolic geodesics give a triangle decomposition of the surface.
 We define a surface as Bolza-like if its systolic geodesics decompose the surface into $(p, q, r)$-triangles for some integers $p,q,r$.
-In this article, we will provide a construction of Bolza-like surfaces for infinitely many genera $g\geq 9$.
+In this article, we construct a one-parameter family of hyperbolic surfaces within the Thurston set $\chi_g$, which, in turn, yields Bolza-like surfaces for infinitely many genera $g\geq 9$.
 Next, we see an intriguing application of Bolza-like surfaces.
 In particular, we construct global maximal surfaces using these Bolza-like surfaces.
 Furthermore, we study a symmetric property satisfied by the systolic geodesics of our Bolza-like surfaces.
 We show that any simple closed geodesic intersects the systolic geodesics at an even number of points.

 \tikzset{->-/.style={decoration={ markings, mark=at position #1 with {\arrow{>}}},postaction={decorate}}} \tikzset{-<-/.style={decoration={ markings, mark=at position #1 with {\arrow{<}}},postaction={decorate}}}